S. N. Goenka: Early life and background

-Biography
+Spiritual work

 Pagoda at Dhamma Giri Meditation Centre, Igatpuri, which was founded by Goenka in 1976.

 In 1969, Goenka was authorised to teach by Sayagyi U Ba Khin, who died in 1971.
 He left his business to his family and moved to India, where he started his first Vipassana meditation centre at Kusum Nagar in Hyderabad.
 Seven years later, in 1976, he opened his next meditation centre, Dhamma Giri, in Igatpuri near Nashik, Maharashtra.
 He taught meditation on his own until 1982, and then started training assistant teachers.
 He established the Vipassana Research Institute at Dhamma Giri in 1985.

 From the start, he taught 10-day intensive meditation retreats, and by 1988 had taught numerous people, including several thousand Westerners.

 Vipassana courses in the tradition of Sayagyi U Ba Khin are held at 393 locations in over 94 countries, of which about 264 are permanent meditation centres.
-There are such centres in the Argentina, Australia, Austria, Belgium, Brazil, Cambodia, Canada, Colombia, France, Germany, Greece, Hong Kong, Hungary, Indonesia, Iran, Israel, Italy, Japan, Malaysia, Mexico, Mongolia, Myanmar, Nepal, the Netherlands, New Zealand, Philippines, Poland, Russia, South Africa, South Korea, Spain, Sri Lanka, Singapore, Sweden, Switzerland, Taiwan, Thailand, the United Kingdom, the United States, and 126 centres in India.
+There are such centres in Argentina, Australia, Austria, Belgium, Brazil, Cambodia, Canada, Colombia, France, Germany, Greece, Hong Kong, Hungary, Indonesia, Iran, Israel, Italy, Japan, Malaysia, Mexico, Mongolia, Myanmar, Nepal, the Netherlands, New Zealand, Philippines, Poland, Russia, South Africa, South Korea, Spain, Sri Lanka, Singapore, Sweden, Switzerland, Taiwan, Thailand, the United Kingdom, the United States, and 126 centres in India.

 In 2000, Goenka laid the foundation of the 325 ft. high Global Vipassana Pagoda, near Gorai Beach, in Mumbai, which opened in 2009, and has relics of Buddha and a meditation hall.
 It was built as a tribute to his teacher, who in turn wanted to pay back the debt to India, the land of origin of Vipassana.
 However, unlike his protégé, U Ba Khin was unable to acquire a passport, and thus had been unable to travel to India in person.